evidence-based Therapy

 Emotionally focused therapy (EFT)

-Emotionally Focused Therapy (EFT) is a deeply effective, evidence-based approach for helping individuals and couples build stronger, more secure emotional connections.
-Rooted in attachment theory and supported by decades of outcome research, EFT focuses on the underlying emotional dynamics that fuel disconnection, conflict, and distress in relationships.
+Emotionally Focused Therapy (EFT) is an evidence-based approach for helping individuals and couples build stronger, more secure emotional connections.

 EFT is particularly well-suited for: